martipoe/docker-compose-blue-green/README.md

 ## Todos

 - deploy.sh:
+    - A true deployment usually needs additional tasks, like database backups and migrations (commented where applicable).
-    - Add automatic rollbacks - currently the script only leaves the lock enabled to avoid re-runs until it is removed manually.
+        - These actions must also be considered during rollbacks.
+Until then, the script only leaves the lock enabled to avoid re-runs until issues have been fixed manually.
-    - Handling of additional commented tasks (database backups and migrations,...)
+    - Test behaviour with more slowly responding applications, might require changes to waits and timeouts.
-    - Use `shellcheck deploy.sh -x` for new commits
+    - Always use `shellcheck deploy.sh -x` for new commits.
+    - Rewrite in a more suitable language like Python or Go?
 - Traefik:
     - Let's Encrypt
     - ACLs
+- HTTP provider:
+    - Currently the state of the active node is stored in nginx/dynamic/http.routers.main.yml, centralising this in .env would be better.